dumrelu/TranslationAssistantForQt/README.md

 When it will work: When bindings for text properties are working.
 So text: x + qsTr("Text"), not text = x + qsTr("Text") (use Qt.binding instead).
 When you have up-to-date translation files

+Can be extended with different strategies to customize for you specific use case:
+    - text item extraction
+    - translation identifiers(e.g. customization for work, minimum requirements)
+    - etc

 Minimum version: TBD(probably first version that supports QQmlEngine::retranslate)

 # TODO